GaloisInc/BESSPIN-Tool-Suite/docs/base/modes.md

 ### Dead Process ###

-When `fett.py` detects that the Firesim/Connectal process is not alive anymore while waiting for portal messages, it will call `endFett` as usual, but skips the kernel logs collection and the proper shutting down.
+When `besspin.py` detects that the Firesim/Connectal process is not alive anymore while waiting for portal messages, it will call `endBesspin` as usual, but skips the kernel logs collection and the proper shutting down.

 When the portal receives the message without sending the termination message, it will know that something went wrong.
 So it will terminate the host, and report on the researcher's dashboard that the instance is dead.